-SEC.
+Sec.
 3.22.9 Hours.

-Restaurants, bars, and music/entertainment venues must be closed no later than 12:30 am seven days a week except for New Year's Eve and up to three other days per year in which closing time must be no later than 2:00 am.
+Restaurants, bars, and music/entertainment venues must be closed no later than 12:30 am seven days a week except for New Year's Eve and up to three other days per year (e.g., Emory commencements) in which closing time must be no later than 2:00 am.